Currency:

 A lot of important information can be gleaned from this subsection.
 To avoid repetition, I refer you to our Google Analytics category, where you will find dozens of texts.

-Most an important part of this analysis will be knowing which keywords are driving users to your site.
+The most important part of this analysis will be what keywords are driving users to your site.

 You won't find this information in Google Analytics.